tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 Returns a context manager for use when defining a Python op.

-This context manager validates that the given `values` are from the same graph, ensures that that graph is the default graph, and pushes a name scope.
+This context manager validates that the given `values` are from the same graph, ensures that graph is the default graph, and pushes a name scope.

 For example, to define a new Python op called `my_op`: